-15.4.8.10 Services for the photographers
+14.4.8.9 Services for the Photographers

 An area for photographers must be created near the press centre, but separately.
-Such area must be equipped with tables and chairs for at least 40 persons.
+Such area must be equipped with tables and chairs for at least 40 people.

-An official information board and a board for messages must be foreseen, together with a total of 4 TV monitors.
+An official information board and a board for messages must be provided together with a total of 4 TV monitors.

-15.5 COMMENTARY BOOTHS
+14.5 COMMENTARY BOOTHS

-The specifications and conditions laid down hereafter may vary upon request of the Championships' promoters (see promoters' manual, if existing).
+The specifications and conditions laid down hereafter may vary upon request of the Championships' promoters (cf. promoters' manual, if existing).